JisangYou/DEND/ReadMe.md

 Data streaming is a specialized topic in big data.
 The use case is when you want to store and analyze data in real-time such as Facebook posts or Twitter tweets.

 - chunk : 덩어리, 데이터 덩어리

+- Spark splits up data onto multiple machines.
+If your songs list were split onto two machines, Machine A would first need to finish counting, and then return its own result to Machine B. And then Machine B could use the output from Machine A and add to the count.